woocommerce/woocommerce-ios/docs/EXPERIMENTS.md

 ## Build configurations

-The project has three build configurations, the same as the WooCommerce app: `Debug`, `Release`, and `Release-Alpha`.
+The project has three build configurations to match the WooCommerce app: `Debug`, `Release`, and `Release-Alpha`.
 The `BuildConfiguration` enum is then based on the build configuration via the Experiments project build settings > `Active Compilation Conditions`:

 - `Debug` build configuration: `DEBUG` value is set.
 Used for debug builds from Xcode
 - `Release` build configuration: no values are set.
 Used for release builds for the App Store
 - `Release-Alpha` build configuration: `ALPHA` value is set.
 Used for one-off installable builds for internal testing, which we can trigger from a commit in a pull request

+In the default implementation of `FeatureFlagService`, some of the feature flags are based on build configurations - enabled in `Debug` and `Release-Alpha` configurations, and disabled in `Release` builds.